Is Psychosis A Lifelong Illness? Exploring The Facts

 Psychosocial interventions

 There are many types of psychosocial treatments that, when paired with medication (if tolerated), can help individuals manage symptoms and navigate the challenges associated with them.
+Cognitive-behavioral therapy (CBT) and other forms of psychotherapeutic treatment can help individuals with psychosis better understand their thoughts and behaviors and learn coping strategies to manage symptoms.

 Family therapy

 Psychotic disorders typically affect every aspect of an individual’s life, but for many people, family life and relationships can be the most impacted.
-Family therapy is usually an integral part of helping individuals with psychosis by working with their family members to learn coping, conflict resolution, and communication skills.
+Family therapy is often an integral part of helping individuals with psychosis by working with their family members to learn coping, conflict resolution, and communication skills.
 Family therapy can cultivate greater empathy and understanding of mental illness so members can better support each other.

 Supportive services